Our vision

 1. Safety training using hazard simulators

-A set of three machines that allow employees to experience being caught in or entangled in machinery, being sprayed with compressed air, receiving an electric shock, and other hazards are loaned out sequentially to business sites of Manufacturing Departments for use in safety training by experiencing the hazards (in FY 2022, this training was provided at 12 business sites of Manufacturing Departments, and hazard experience training is scheduled to be conducted at another 12 business sites in FY 2023).
+A set of three machines that allow employees to experience being caught in or entangled in machinery, being sprayed with compressed air, receiving an electric shock, and other hazards are loaned out sequentially to business sites of Manufacturing Departments for use in safety training by experiencing the hazards (In FY 2023, this training was provided at 11 business sites of Manufacturing Departments).

-2. The head office safety department developed its own e-learning program, which was delivered five times in FY 2022, with a total of approximately 18,000 people taking the course.
+2. The head office safety department developed its own e-learning program, which was delivered four times in FY 2023, with a total of approximately 14,000 people taking the course.

 3. We are promoting the establishment of the KYT Basic 4-Round Method*, mainly at Manufacturing Department business sites.
 The KYT Basic 4-Round Method is expected to improve employees’ sensitivity to hazards and to bring about the practice of basic safety actions to prepare for hazards by making hazard predictions before work.
-With the aim of creating a system in business sites to educate employees on the KYT Basic 4-Round Method, we invite outside instructors to provide training to trainers (In FY 2022, the training was held nine times with 64 people selected from different business sites participating.
-In FY 2023, we plan to conduct this training at 10 business sites.)
+With the aim of creating a system in business sites to educate employees on the KYT Basic 4-Round Method, we invite outside instructors to provide training to trainers (In FY 2023, the training was held ten times with 50 people selected from different business sites participating).

 * A method of conducting hazard prediction training according to four steps